FOREX-Euro falls as concerns about low inflation resurface

 The offshore yuan strengthened to a high of 6.2364, the firmest level since Aug.
 11, 2015, before falling back.

-The Malaysian rinngit hit a two-month high of 3.8700 against the U.S. dollar.
-(Additional reporting by Masayuki Kitano in Singapore Editing by Raissa Kasolowsky and Andrew Heavens)
+The Malaysian ringgit earlier hit a two-month high of 3.8700 against the U.S. dollar.
+(Editing by Catherine Evans)